September 20, 2022

-If you own a lab grown diamond or are simply searching for a lab grown diamond engagement ring, you may be wondering how they are made.
-Lab grown diamonds can be made from two processes: HPHT (High Pressure High Temperature) method or the CVD (Chemical Vapor Deposition) method.
+If you own a lab-grown diamond or are simply searching for a lab-grown diamond engagement ring, you may be wondering how lab diamonds are made.
+Lab-grown diamonds can be made from two processes: HPHT (High-Pressure High Temperature) method or the CVD (Chemical Vapor Deposition) method.
 But what are the differences between these two methods?

 The CVD method was created in the 1980s, making it newer than the HPHT method.
 The CVD method imitates how diamonds form in interstellar gas clouds.
 The CVD method uses less pressure than the HPHT method as well as smaller machines.

 The CVD method places a diamond seed in a vacuum chamber.
 This chamber becomes filled with carbon-rich gases and is heated to nearly 1500 degrees Fahrenheit.
 The gas turns into plasma from these extremely high temperatures, causing the release of carbon pieces.
 These carbon pieces become layered onto the diamond seed, which grows the diamond.

 The CVD process produces Type IIA diamonds, which are extremely rare for naturally occurring diamonds.
 This can help scientists determine if a diamond is lab-grown or earth-grown.
 Type IIA diamonds are the most chemically pure diamonds – they lack nitrogen and/or boron impurities, unlike HPHT diamonds that are exposed to nitrogen.
 CVD diamonds are not magnetic like HPHT diamonds can be.

 Absolutely!
 A diamond grown through the Chemical Vapor Deposition method will still test as a diamond.
 Lab diamonds grown through the CVD method are physically, optically, and chemically identical to natural diamonds.